Minnesota Twins Winter Caravan Coming Back to Sioux Falls in 2019

 After taking a year off in visiting the Sioux Empire, the Twins Winter Caravan will roll through Sioux Falls on Monday, January 14 and will take place at 6:30 PM at the Elmen Center on the campus of Augustana University.

 Tickets will be distributed through KSOO-AM at 5100 S. Tennis Lane and Midco at their Customer Experience Center.
-Tickets will be limited to 4 per family and will be available starting on Friday, December 21.
+Tickets will be limited to 2 per person.

 The guests for the 2019 Minnesota Twins Winter Caravan are Trevor Hildenberger, Stephen Gonsalves, Jack Morris, Cory Provus.